wwwpy-labs/wwwpy/README.md

 - Add support for [Plotly](https://plotly.com/javascript/)
 - Add support for [AG Grid](https://ag-grid.com)
+- Easy integration with Django, FastAPI and other Python web frameworks (add support for ASGI)
+- Create a database quickstart with vanilla SQLite (or SQLAlchemy)
+- Implement a simple layout system to easily place components
 - Add support for Ionic custom web components
-  Add support for ASGI.
-This will enable wwwpy to be used as an add-on to e.g., Django
-- Create a database quickstart with vanilla SQLite (or SQLAlchemy)
 - Documentation and tutorial about keybindings (hotkey and shortcuts)
 - PyCharm and VS Code plugin
-- Implement a simple layout system to easily place components
 - Execute/Schedule server-side code [see issue](https://github.com/wwwpy-labs/wwwpy/issues/3)
 - Support IDE Python completion for shoelace property (through Python stubs .pyi)
 - Support server.rpc function signature hot-reload (now if you change the parameters of a function, the hot-reload will not pick it up) [see issue](https://github.com/wwwpy-labs/wwwpy/issues/2)